-In this guide we’ve cast the net wide to bring you some of the standout art books of 2019.
-Covering a Japanese master, parallel universes and lessons on perspective, we’ve made sure there’s something for everyone.
+In this guide we’ve cast the net wide to bring you some of the standout art books so far in 2020.
+Covering a Japanese master, pro tips for animators, parallel universes and lessons on perspective, we’ve made sure there’s something for everyone.

 Even if you only have a casual appreciation for Hokusai, you’ll know that he was the print maker behind one of Japan’s most famous pieces of art: The Great Wave.
 If you’ve wanted to learn more about the works of the seminal printmaker, or perhaps you’re already familiar with him and you want to experience his work in amazing quality, then this book should sate your curiosity.

 Presented with luxurious silken binding with an additional explanatory booklet, Hokusai: Thirty-Six Views of Mount Fuji takes a detailed look at the artist’s series of prints based around the natural landmark.
 As its title suggests, this book has a narrow scope that focuses on a fraction of Hokusai’s career, but it makes up for this by presenting them beautifully.